-My fiancée went with the Fresh Veggie omelette which he said was delicious.
+My fiancée went with the Fresh Veggie omelet which he said was delicious.
 It comprised of four eggs, diced onions, mushrooms, tomatoes, green bell peppers, fresh spinach folded with cheddar and jack cheese.
-All omelettes are served with a side of their Habla Diablo seasoned potatoes and either toast or a banana nut muffin.
+All omelets are served with a side of their Habla Diablo seasoned potatoes and either toast or a banana nut muffin.

 Service was friendly and quick.
 Out of all three restaurants that I recommended, this was the only spot where I was able to finish the entire meal.
 Portions were the perfect size and affordable.

-Over to you — what is your favourite breakfast spot in Las Vegas?
+Over to you — what is your favorite breakfast spot in Las Vegas?

 My must-have Las Vegas accessories: